neu-se/zeugma/artifact/README.md

 This row indicates that the campaign with the unique identifier "1008" which was performed on "Closure" using the fuzzer "Zest" first discovered defect "C1" at time "0 days 01:00:34.474000".
 This dataset was used to create "Table 4: Defect Detection Rates".

 ### campaigns.tgz

-The file "campaigns.tgz" is a gzipped TAR archive containing output files for each of the fuzzing campaigns.
+The file "campaigns.tgz" is a gzipped TAR archive containing output files for each of the fuzzing campaigns performed for the evaluation.
 Each directory within the archive contains the output for a single campaign.
 This output consists of four files: "coverage.csv", "failures.json", "summary.json", and "meringue.tgz".
 "coverage.csv" contains the branch coverage over time for the campaign.